ozgurrgul/sheetly-docs/install.md

 6. To preview, click <b>See your website</b>
 7. Voila!
 Your website is ready for your visitors.

-?> Yes, these sheets are like a giant database for your website.
-Make sure you publish your website after making changes to the sheets
+?> Make sure you publish your website after making changes to the sheets

----

 ?> **Can I use a custom domain?**: Yes, check [custom domain](/customdomain.md) help page.